ionic-team/stencil-site/src/docs/framework-integration/angular.md

 To determine your Stencil’s package name, you can visit your Stencil Component Library's `package.json` file.

 And with that, your component libraries are linked together.
-Now, you can make changes in your Stencil component library and run npm run build to propagate them through to the React component library.
+Now, you can make changes in your Stencil component library and run npm run build to propagate them through to the Angular component library.

 > **NOTE**: As an alternative to `npm link` , you can also run `npm install` with a relative path to your Stencil component library.
 This strategy, however, will modify your `package.json` so it is important to make sure you do not commit those changes.